(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 - Ripped or baggy clothing

 - Athletic wear

 Some places may require men to wear collared shirts.
-While none of these restrictions necessarily require you to be wearing a suit, you can feel confident that no doors will be closed to you with a nice jacket on.
+While none of these restrictions necessarily require wearing a suit, you can feel confident that no doors will be closed to you with a nice jacket on.

 “The Vegas look is about standing out and showing off, and the right trendy attire is guaranteed to boost your confidence and bring out your party personality.”MGM Resorts

 If you usually keep things pretty casual, it may be time to take it up a notch.